The Trauma-Focused Recovery (TFR) Model

 A Reflection from the Trauma Field

 After stabilization, people are often told to "work the program," "stay honest," "stay humble," "surrender."
-And those principles have real value — I'm not dismissing them.
+Those principles have real value, I'm not dismissing them.
 But they are not sufficient for someone whose entire nervous system was shaped by trauma before they ever picked up.
 You can't white-knuckle your way into healing developmental wounds.
 You can't cognitively override a physiology built for survival.
-And you can't recover from trauma using tools that were designed for addiction alone — any more than you can treat a broken leg with medication for the pain and call it healed.
+You can't treat trauma with tools designed for addiction alone, any more than you can treat a broken leg with painkillers and call it healed.

-Stage 1.5 gives people the education they were never offered: how the nervous system works, why triggers happen, what trauma responses actually look like in a body, how childhood patterns show up in adult relationships and adult choices, and why addiction isn't a moral or spiritual failure — it's a survival adaptation that made complete sense given what the nervous system was working with.
-When people genuinely understand this — not intellectually, but in a way that lands — something shifts.
+Stage 1.5 gives people the education they were never offered: how the nervous system works, why triggers happen, and why addiction isn't a moral or spiritual failure but a survival adaptation that made complete sense given what the nervous system was working with.
+When people genuinely understand this, not intellectually but in a way that lands, something shifts.
 Shame collapses.
 Clarity replaces confusion.
-And for the first time, recovery stops feeling like a test of willpower and starts feeling like something learnable.
+For the first time, recovery stops feeling like a test of willpower and starts feeling like something learnable.

 The conflict between the will to deny horrible events and the will to proclaim them aloud is the central dialectic of psychological trauma.